zecure/shadowd.zecure.org/content/tutorials/prevent_flooding.md

 ## Introduction

-If you want to prevent flooding of the logs and mass scans you can use *fail2ban* to temporary ban attackers.
+If you want to prevent automated mass scans and flooding of the logs you can use fail2ban to temporarily ban attackers.

 ## Prerequisites